MarsRaw/mars-raw-utils/README.md

 sh dockerbuild-debian.sh
 ```
 Build outputs will be placed into the `target` directory.

+## Informational and Debug Output
+MRU uses the Strump library (https://github.com/MarsRaw/stump) for logging.
+By default, MRU it set up to write any major errors to the console.
+This can be modified by setting the environment variable `MARS_LOG_AT_LEVEL` to one of `error`, `warn`, `info`, or `debug`.

 ## Specifying Calibration Data Location
 By default, if the software is installed using the .deb file in Debian/Ubuntu, the calibration files will be located in `/usr/share/mars_raw_utils/data/`.
 In Homebrew on MacOS, they will be located in `/usr/local/share/mars_raw_utils/data/`.
 For installations using `cargo install --path .` or custom installations, you can use the default `~/.marsdata` or set the calibration file directory by using the `$MARS_RAW_DATA` environment variable.
 The variable will override the default locations (if installed via apt or rpm), as well.